 The Handwritten Sentiments Spoil the Projects

 Few of us have perfect handwriting and unless you have beautiful handwriting or calligraphic experience, it is often difficult to write a great looking sentiment on a handmade card.
 While it is possible to buy sentiment stamps or stamps with words or text incorporated into the design, many beginner stampers find that they don't have the right sentiment stamp for a card.
-Writing a sentiment onto the card is one solution, however a more convenient way and one assured to give good results are to use printable sentiments.
+Writing a sentiment onto the card is one solution, however a more convenient way and one assured to give good results is to use printable sentiments.

 Solution: Print sentiments and greetings and attach these to a card or other project.
 The sentiment can be made so it blends into the design by inking or coloring the edges.
 Tearing the paper creates an attractive feathered edge and makes the sentiment look more 'designed'.